Federal Direct Unsubsidized Loans

 The Federal Graduate PLUS loan can be used to help bridge the gap between the financial aid package and the remaining cost of education for graduate and professional degree students.
 As part of the eligibility process students must complete the FAFSA application and must also apply for their annual loan eligibility under the Federal Stafford Loan program before applying for the Graduate PLUS loan.
 Requirements of the loan do require a credit check at the time of application and a determination that the applicant does not have an adverse credit history.
 Applicants with an adverse credit history may be eligible to receive an approval with a creditworthy endorser.

 Interest begins to accrue from the date of disbursement and repayment begins within 60 days of the final disbursement of the loan.
-However, borrowers may receive forbearance on payments while enrolled at least half-time at an eligible school.
+However, borrowers may receive deferment on payments while enrolled at least half-time at an eligible school.
 This loan has a standard repayment term of 10 years and does qualify for the Federal Consolidation Loan program.
 The interest rate on the Federal Grad Plus Loan is as follows.

 Federal Work-Study Program